jrnlA simple tool to maintain a journal/diary completely in CLI!

 jrnl -t "tag_name" -y YYYY -m MM

 will get all the results from the provided year.
-If you just pass the flag with no YYYY
+If you just pass the flag with no YYYY, then the current

 year's files will be searched.